 In 2016, UMMC applied for an AHEAD (Accelerating Health Equity Advancing through Discovery) grant from the American Association of Medical Colleges.
 UMMC was one of the academic medical centers nationwide to be awarded a grant.

-The AAMC recognized that the problems impacting (and identified by) communities, are more successfully studied and addressed in partnership with the community.
+The AAMC recognized that the problems impacting (and identified by) communities are more successfully studied and addressed in partnership with the community.
 The grant provides limited training and technical assistance to the six teams for systems development to address the identified community concern, as well as opportunities to collaborate with peer grantees.
-Community concerns selected for systems development were largely determined by community health needs assessments, community focus groups, and with input from community providers.
+Community concerns selected for systems development were largely determined by community health needs assessments, community focus groups, and input from community providers.

-In Misssissippi, there is a need for:
+In Mississippi, there is a need for: